dlwicksell/axiom/README.md

 * *patterns.pat* - Script to set up keybindings to change patterns in templates

 ### Changelog ###
-* Fixed bug in globaldump.vim where the getpid() function doesn't exist
+* Fixed bug in mktags where the temp directory couldn't be created sometimes
-* Changed storage of the man pages to be uncompressed for easier searching
+* Fixed bug in globaldump.vim where an error was still displayed in split screen
-* Changed install script to compress the man pages during install
+* Fixed bug in globaldump.vim where a couple settings weren't scoped to a buffer